 Why pick Canadian Outdoor Leadership Training?

 Because it’s the best!
 At least we think so, for a number of reasons, including the variety of skills, employability, community, cost and instruction.
-Whether you’re doing it to get a job in the outdoor guiding world, or to build your own skills or as a break, COLT is rewarding, life-changing and hard to beat.
+Whether you’re doing it to get a job in the outdoor guiding world, to build your own skills, or as a break from the daily grind, COLT is a rewarding, and life-changing experience.